5F8575tree/study-notes-repo/figma.md

 **CSS to Position Items** You can change the dimensions and position of an item by using the CSS properties: the arrow keys will move the item and you can see the CSS top and left move.
 If you hold ctrl while using the arrow keys you can alter the height and width of an item.
 This is good to alter things from, say, width 149 to width 150, giving more readable code.

+Selecting an element within a frame can require multiple double-clicks depending on how 'deep' the item is within the frame.
+Instead, hover your mouse over the item you want to select, hold ctrl and click.

 ## Community

 In the community tab you can see multiple plugins, templates, and other resources.
 To start with, you should learn the principles of web design before exploring the styles and fancy add-ons in the community tab.